 Owner of Dundrum Town Centre to sell prized assets

-Hammerson seeking to ride out the coronavirus crisis that’s battering shops and retail
+Hammerson seeking to ride out the coronavirus crisis battering shops and retail

 Dundrum Town Centre is owned by Hammerson, which is seeking to raise cash.
 Photograph: Tom Honan / The Irish Times.

-Hammerson, which owns Dundrum Town Centre, is considering raising capital and selling some of its most prized assets to ride out the coronavirus crisis that’s battering shopping centres and retailers.
+Hammerson, which owns Dundrum Town Centre, is considering raising capital and selling some of its most prized assets to ride out the coronavirus crisis that is battering shopping centres and retailers.

+Hammerson has collected just over 30 per cent of the rent it was due for the third quarter, according to the statement.
+It has about £2.4 billion of debt, according to a company filing from February.

-The developer confirmed on Monday that it’s looking at a possible share sale, without saying how much it could try to raise.
-Sky News reported on Saturday that Hammerson seeks to raise as much as £600 million (€667 million).
+The developer confirmed on Monday that it is looking at a possible share sale, without saying how much it could try to raise.
+Sky News reported on Saturday that Hammerson is looking to raise as much as £600 million (€667 million).

 The luxury outlets unit has been one of Hammerson best-performing businesses in recent years, luring bargain hunters from all over the world.